-Lung hyperinflation is a common condition in patients with chronic obstructive pulmonary disease (COPD).
+Lung hyperinflation is a common feature of patients with chronic obstructive pulmonary disease (COPD).
 It is also linked to ageing and other chronic diseases that cause airflow obstruction.

 The airflow limitation during expiration is produced by two factors: